ADSP-AIML/AIM-AI/_tabs/foundation model.md

 order: 2
 ---

+>We would appreciate the community's input to enrich our knowledge.
+Please take a moment to fill out our [survey](https://uthtmc.az1.qualtrics.com/jfe/form/SV_d70SS2Qu6BSzETY).
+{: .prompt-info }

 This page includes a curated list of relevant foundation models in the context of our multi-modality Alzheimer's disease research project.
 These models provide a solid base for understanding and exploring the complex interactions and dependencies in Alzheimer's disease progression.

 <!--
 - [open-metadata / OpenMetadata](https://github.com/open-metadata/OpenMetadata) - Open Standard for Metadata.
 A Single place to Discover, Collaborate and Get your data right.